Spanish Navy: The Habsburg era

+The Spanish navy was completely reorganized under King Philip II, who disposed of the traditionally semi-private armada operated by Spain.
+In the Atlantic, Spanish ships had been exclusively private vessels sailing under charter, while in the Mediterranean, the kingdom owned directly only small numbers of ships, hiring the rest by contract (asiento) from players who acted as both shipbuilders and admirals, chiefly Doria and Bazán the Elder.
+The disaster of Djerba in 1560 forcefully changed this landscape, driving Philip to initiate a building program which produced and maintained 300 galleys in fourteen years, roughly quadrupling the naval power his father Charles V had enjoyed.
+In the Atlantic Ocean, similar attempts to form a royal navy peaked after the incorporation of Portugal to the Spanish monarchy, leading to the creation of a strong, 100-vessel armada by the 1580s.
+Attacks of foreign privateers also caused the emergence of a system of bi-annual convoys, where ships crossing to America would only do so as part of grand fleets to facilitate defense.

 From the 1570s, the lengthy Dutch Revolt increasingly challenged Spanish sea power, producing powerful rebel naval forces that attacked Spanish shipping and in time made Spain's sea communications with its possessions in the Low Countries difficult.
 Most notable of these attacks was the Battle of Gibraltar in 1607, in which a Dutch squadron destroyed a fleet of galleons at anchor in the confines of the bay.
 This naval war took on a global dimension with actions in the Caribbean and the Far East, notably around the Philippines.
 Spain's response to its problems included the encouragement of privateers based in the Spanish Netherlands and known from their main base as Dunkirkers, who preyed on Dutch merchant ships and fishing trawlers.

-At the Battle of Lepanto (1571), the Holy League, formed by Spain, Venice, the Papal States and other Christian allies, inflicted a great defeat on the Ottoman Navy, stopping Muslim forces from gaining uncontested control of the Mediterranean.
+After decisively repealing a large Franco-Ottoman siege of Oran and reinforcing the Christian position in the Great Siege of Malta, Spain was part of the Holy League along with Venice, the Papal States and other Christian allies, inflicting a great defeat on the Ottoman Navy in the Battle of Lepanto (1571) and stopping Muslim forces from gaining uncontested control of the eastern Mediterranean.

+In 1580, after a successful amphibious campaign by Álvaro de Bazán the Younger, Spain entered a dynastic union with Portugal, reaching the apex of its naval power as a result of the combined might of its navy with the Portuguese navy, and effectively becoming the most powerful maritime force in the world.